WebSite48VoltsCGS/Stage-Web-Project-2023/README.md

 Day 4 (15/06/23)
 - Summary:
+    - Django:
+        - Finished setting up the Django project
+        - New model "Band"
-    - Django: Template usage > Created simple pages using templates only.
+        - Created new templates such as base.html and band.html
+        - Used the template to create a simple band.html page
 - [09:00-12:00] Create a Web Application With Django (Part 2)
 - [12:00-13:00] Lunch break
 - [13:00-15:30] Create a Web Application With Django (Part 3)